-Individual Indians who purchase property or services on a reserve or property that is delivered to a reserve, who have paid an amount as GST/HST in error to a supplier, can seek a refund or credit of the amount from that supplier.
+Individual Indians who purchase goods or services on a reserve or goods that are delivered to a reserve, who have paid an amount as GST/HST in error to a supplier, can seek a refund or credit of the amount from that supplier.
 If the supplier gives a refund or credit, the individual Indians are no longer eligible for a rebate because the amount paid has already been refunded or credited.
-Alternatively, they can apply for a rebate of the amount under reason code 1A, "Amounts paid in error for property or services purchased on or delivered to a reserve".
-This also applies to Indian bands that buy property that is delivered to a reserve, or services that are certified to be for band management activities or real property on reserve.
+Alternatively, they can apply for a rebate of the amount under reason code 1, "Amounts paid in error."
+This also applies to Indian bands that buy goods that are delivered to a reserve, or services that are certified to be for band management activities or real property on reserve.

 Do not claim a rebate under reason code 8 if you are a status Indian, an Indian band, or council of an Indian band and have paid an amount equal to the 8% provincial part of the HST in Ontario for the purchase of qualifying off-reserve property or services after June 2010.
 You may be entitled to apply to the Ontario Ministry of Revenue for a rebate equal to the 8% provincial part of the HST paid.
-For more information on qualifying off-reserve property or services, see Harmonized Sales Tax Guide 80, Ontario First Nations Point-of-Sale Exemptions.
+For more information on qualifying off-reserve property or services, see Harmonized Sales Tax Guide #80 titled Ontario First Nations Point-of-Sale Exemptions.
 Do not use Form GST189 to apply for the provincial rebate of qualifying items.

-For details on how to calculate your total rebate, see "Part C - Rebate claimed" on page 30.
+Use Method (b) for each invoice to complete Section I of Part C, and Part F of the application.
+For details on how to calculate your total rebate, see "Part C - Rebate claimed" on page 32.